 You think twice about representing yourself in a custody case on your own.
 My best advice is that you need a Texas divorce and Family Lawyer to help you through the process.

 It is a good idea to set up a consultation with a divorce and family lawyer, even if you are not ready to begin.
 In my article “6 Tips for Getting a Free Divorce Consultation,” I discuss some things you should look for in an attorney and how one of the best ways to find a good attorney is to set up a consultation.
 I steer people to interviewing attorneys who offer free consultations because these consults can add up quickly, and the case hasn’t even started, and you do not know whether the lawyer will be a good fit for you or your case.

 Try and Minimize your Children’s Exposure to the Case

 Just because you are involved in a custody battle does not mean you should not make an effort to try to keep your children out of the battle.
 For example:

 - Please do not talk about the case to them or in front of them.

 - Do not bad mouth the other parent to them or allow others to bad mouth the other parent in front of them.

 - Avoid fighting with their other parent in front of them.

-- Do not bring them to court unless a judge gives you permission.
+- Please do not bring them to court unless a judge permits you.
 Judges hate when parents bring their children to court.